Yoast/wordpress-seo/readme.txt

 Release date: 2023-10-17

+We've just released Yoast SEO 21.4.
+In this release, we've focused on general enhancements and fixes to improve how your WordPress SEO plugin functions.
+Find out more about what's new in Yoast SEO 21.4 in [our release post](https://yoa.st/release-17-10-23)!

 #### Enhancements

+* Improves the keyphrase matching in the _keyphrase density_ assessment.
+* Introduces more robust HTML processing and highlighting for the _keyphrase density_ and _single H1_ assessments.
 * Improves keyphrase matching in Japanese by being able to match keyphrase occurrences that contain upper case characters.
+* Updates the list of HTML elements that should be excluded from the content analysis.
 * Improves performance in getting the primary term.
 Props to [nlemoine](https://github.com/nlemoine).
-* Improves the keyphrase matching in the _keyphrase density_ assessment.
-* Introduces more robust HTML processing and highlighting for the _keyphrase density_ and _single H1_ assessments.
 * Prevent database update requests on page loads when the site representation settings contain conflicting data.
 Props to [jboonstra](https://github.com/jboonstra).
-* Updates the list of HTML elements that should be excluded from the content analysis.

 #### Bugfixes